 Sorry about the sensational title, but what I'm doing is a sort of war against time.
 As will be recounted in the next installment, I defied the Time Artists who control history.
 Maybe control is too strong a word for what they do.
 They tweak events here and there in pursuit of how they want things to turn out, though according to Arthur, my contact among the Time Artists, they don't care how things turn out so much as they care about style.
 They believe, as Churchill said, that "the pudding should have a theme."
 You might say they are not postmodern; they like a beginning, middle and end, a plot and story.

 That part is not what has put me in opposition to the Time Artists.
 I want a story too, but with a happy ending, that being, in my story, a human race that overcomes the disadvantages of its birth to figure itself out.
 That sure would make me happy.
 The Time Artists, sad to say, do not appear to consider humans a priority.
 Should they?
 I'm not even sure what the Time Artists are, or what they look like.
-Arthur appears as a wise and kindly wizard, but he may just have read my childhood fascination with Tolkien's Gandalf.
+Arthur appears as a wise and kindly wizard, but he may just have picked-up on my childhood fascination with Tolkien's Gandalf.
 Arthur in fact may look like a crazed amoeba with strobe lights for eyes.

 Watching the Time Artists peck away at the edges of the current preliminaries to World War III, it has become clear to your correspondent that they are doing little or nothing to increase human awareness of the war preparations, allowing us, without self-knowledge, to will the war into existence ourselves.
 My happy ending, however, requires awareness.